bolokoz/furushow/src/posts/README.md

 To use this layout, you should set both `layout: BlogHome` and `home: true` in the page front matter.

-For related configuration docs, please see [blog homepage](../guide/blog/home.md#blog-style-homepage).
+For related configuration docs, please see